followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onCellClick.md

 <!--typeFunctionParamName1_field12-->rowIndex<!--/typeFunctionParamName1_field12-->
 <!--typeFunctionParamType1_field12-->number<!--/typeFunctionParamType1_field12-->
 <!--typeFunctionParamDescription1_field12-->
 The *visible* index of the row to which the clicked cell belongs.
 When you have several pages in a grid, grid rows are indexed beginning with 0 on each page.
-Note that [group cells](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows) are also counted as rows and, thus, have row indexes.
-For further information about row indexes, see the [Grid Rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) topic.
+Note that group cells are also counted as rows and, thus, have row indexes.
+For further information about row indexes, see the [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) topic.
 <!--/typeFunctionParamDescription1_field12-->
 <!--typeFunctionParamName1_field13-->rowType<!--/typeFunctionParamName1_field13-->
 <!--typeFunctionParamType1_field13-->string<!--/typeFunctionParamType1_field13-->
 <!--typeFunctionParamDescription1_field13-->
 The type of the row to which the clicked cell belongs.
-This field equals *'data'* for [ordinary rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) or *'group'* for [group rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows).
+This field equals *'data'* for data rows or *'group'* for group rows.
 Use this field to distinguish rows by type.
 <!--/typeFunctionParamDescription1_field13-->
 <!--typeFunctionParamName1_field14-->cellElement<!--/typeFunctionParamName1_field14-->
 <!--typeFunctionParamType1_field14-->jQuery<!--/typeFunctionParamType1_field14-->